butlin/presentations/MEDI2101 Wk 3_2 respiratory_regulation2.md

 ---
 ## LO1.1.7 / LO1.2.8 Outline the main anatomy of the upper and lower respiratory system and explain the function of each structure.

 <p class="citation">Review.
-See anatomy material in iLearn and on-line anatomy class.</p>
+See anatomy material in iLearn and attend anatomy practical.</p>